nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user attempts to add a new nurse schedule, the NurseScheduleInstance, NurseScheduleParser, NurseScheduleChecker, NurseScheduleActions and Nurse Schedule Command classes will be accessed.
-Data input will be first checked to ensure validty.
+The function Add takes in 3 compulsory fields (Nurse ID, Patient ID, Date) to create a new Nurse Schedule object to be added.
+The Nurse ID, Patient ID and Date inputs will be first checked to ensure validty.
 Any invalid input detected will result in an Exception thrown and command will be aborted.
 Else, a NurseScheduleAdd Command object is created and executed which will create a NurseSchedule object to be added.

 Invalid Inputs include: